secretstartups/handbook/ceo/shadow/index.html.md

 Assume that you are taking notes in a Google Doc affixed to the meeting invite unless it is explicitly stated not to take notes.

-If you're unsure whether or not to take notes, default to take them, ask the CEO before the meeting begins, or ping the [EBAs](/handbook/eba/#executive-business-administrator-team) on Slack via `#ceo-shadow` or `ceo-shadow-private` (depending on the sensitivity of the meeting).
+If you're unsure whether or not to take notes, default to take them, ask the CEO before the meeting begins, or ping the [EBAs](/handbook/eba/#executive-business-administrator-team) and [Chief of Staff to the CEO](/job-families/chief-executive-officer/chief-of-staff/) on Slack via `#ceo-shadow` or `ceo-shadow-private` (depending on the sensitivity of the meeting).

 ##### Taking notes